adrian-griffin/PlexSetupDoc/README.md

 # Plex Setup - ReadMe
-> You must have either received an invite link via email or accepted the invite from Plex's UI via Settings > Manage Library Access > Requests in order to get access to the server.
+> You must have either received an invite link via email or accepted the invite from Plex's UI via Settings > Manage [Library Access](https://app.plex.tv/desktop/#!/settings/manage-library-access) > Requests in order to get access to the server.
 Otherwise you will have an empty Plex dashboard!

 > Ask for an invite or just use the discord bot.

 ## Setting up an account

-To create an account, head to https://www.plex.tv/sign-up/ and sign up using OAuth or an email & password.
+To create an account, head [here](https://www.plex.tv/sign-up/) and sign up using OAuth or an email & password.

 Once you have created an account select *GET STARTED* and click the `x` on the Streaming Services window to close out of it, adding other services does nothing, I promise.